Sharlbenjamin/MGA-System/UPLOAD_SCREENSHOT_FEATURE.md

 ### Current OCR Implementation

-The current implementation validates the uploaded image and returns sample data.
-The image processing is working correctly - it validates the file exists and gets image information.
-To extract actual text from images, you need to integrate with a real OCR service.
+The implementation now uses **real OCR processing** with Tesseract to extract actual text from uploaded images.
+The system:

+1. **Validates the image** (checks file exists, gets image info)
+2. **Runs Tesseract OCR** to extract text from the image
+3. **Parses the extracted text** to find structured data
+4. **Pre-fills the form** with actual extracted information

+**No more sample data** - you'll get real text extracted from your images!

 #### Option 1: Google Vision API (Recommended)